dougeby/IntuneDocs/InTuneDocs/DeployUse/android-policy-settings-in-microsoft-intune.md

 > [!TIP]
 > You can configure terms and conditions for users to ensure that they acknowledge that apps on their device, including personal apps, will be evaluated, and that noncompliant apps will either be blocked or reported as noncompliant.
 Users must accept these terms and conditions before they can enroll their device and use the company portal to get apps.
 For more information about using terms and conditions, see [Terms and condition policy settings in Microsoft Intune](terms-and-condition-policy-settings-in-microsoft-intune.md).

 If the setting you are looking for does not appear in this topic, you might be able to create it by using an Android custom policy that lets you use OMA-URI settings to control the device.
-For more information, see **Custom policy settings** later in this topic.
+For more information, go to [Custom policy settings](#AnchorText) <a id="Custom policy settings"> </a> later in this topic.

 ### Password settings